Hama

 Practical Tips for Your Trip

-• Learn a few basic Arabic phrases.
-While English is spoken in some tourist areas, knowing a few Arabic phrases will go a long way in connecting with the locals and enhancing your travel experience.
+• Learn basic Arabic phrases.
+While English is spoken in some areas, knowing a few phrases can enhance your experience.

-• Stay hydrated.
-Hama can get hot, especially during the summer months.
-Make sure to drink plenty of water and protect yourself from the sun.
+• Stay hydrated, especially in the summer months.
+Carry water and protect yourself from the sun.

 Posted by